M1CH43LS0N/MichalJorCV/index_en.md

 # Hi, my name is Michal.

-I’m 28-yo QA Engineer and technology enthusiast with interests in various multimedia, art, and design.
-I have experience with both front-end and back-end testing, mobile application testing and hardware testing.
-I’m currently working on a website for my hobbies and learning automation.
+I’m a 28-yo QA Engineer and technology enthusiast with interests in various multimedia, art, and design.
+I have experience with both front-end and back-end testing, web applications, mobile application testing and hardware testing.I am currently studying the programming languages ​​Python with JavaScript and their use in automation.
+In addition to this CV, I am working on a website for my hobbies.
+I use GitHub for my work.

 ## How to contact me